Analytic families of quantum hyperbolic invariants: Abstract

 \section{Abstract}

 We organize the quantum hyperbolic invariants (QHI) of $3$-manifolds into sequences of rational functions indexed by the odd integers $N\geq 3$ and defined on moduli spaces of geometric structures refining the character varieties.
-For one-cusped hyperbolic $3$-manifolds $M$ we construct new QHI and the related rational functions $\Hh_N^{h_f,h_c,k_c}$, depending on a finite set of cohomological data $(h_f,h_c,k_c)$ called {\it weights}, and {\it regular} on a determined Abelian covering of degree $N^2$ of a Zariski open subset, canonically associated to $M$, of the geometric component of the variety of augmented $PSL(2,\mc)$-characters of $M$.
-A main ingredient of these QHI is state sums over ``structured" triangulations where branchings (previously used in \cite{Top, GT, AGT}) are relaxed to {\it weak branchings} existing on every triangulation.
-These state sums incoporate a sign correction which eventually fixes the sign ambiguity of the QHI.
-We provide also a closed formula in terms of weights of the so called state sum ``symmetrization factor'', and this eventually leads to a factorization of the QHI into reduced invariants.
+In the case of one-cusped hyperbolic $3$-manifolds $M$ we generalize the QHI and get rational functions $\Hh_N^{h_f,h_c,k_c}$ depending on a finite set of cohomological data $(h_f,h_c,k_c)$ called {\it weights}.
+These functions are regular on a determined Abelian covering of degree $N^2$ of a Zariski open subset, canonically associated to $M$, of the geometric component of the variety of augmented $PSL(2,\mc)$-characters of $M$.
+New combinatorial ingredients are a weak version of branchings which exists on every triangulation, and state sums over weakly branched triangulations, including a sign correction which eventually fixes the sign ambiguity of the QHI.
+We describe in detail the invariants of three cusped manifolds, and present the results of numerical computations showing that the functions $\Hh_N^{h_f,h_c,k_c}$ depend on the weights as $N\rightarrow + \infty$, and recover the volume for some specific choices of the weights.